-Let’s take a look at how operations has changed and some of the reasons why the trust in IT has eroded over time.
+Let’s take a look at how operations have changed, and at some of the reasons why trust in IT has eroded over time.
 Ten years ago, best practices for supporting your workloads were: Design in Day 0 (Plan) and Provision in Day 1 (Build).
-Prior to switching into operations mode, multiple practice areas applied highly governed processes, policies and controls.
+Before switching into operations mode, multiple practice areas applied highly governed processes, policies, and controls.

 Coming back to today, IT and cloud organizations are often faced with operational responsibilities that start abruptly in Day 2 – the operationalize and run stage – especially if they have decided to move to or build their applications in the public cloud.
-IT is faced with being sidestepped from the design and provisioning phases, but they inevitably they are also faced with responsibilities for critical workloads that were born in the cloud.
-Additional public cloud risks and operational challenges magnify any existing issues, such as low visibility, increased spend, over provisioning, scale and performance inconsistencies, in addition to security and compliance concerns.
+IT is being sidestepped at the design and provisioning phases, and they inevitably also faced with responsibilities for critical workloads that were born in the cloud.
+Additional public cloud risks and operational challenges magnify any existing issues, such as low visibility, increased spend, overprovisioning, scale, and performance inconsistencies, in addition to security and compliance concerns.

 When thinking through your cloud delivery strategy, you have to ask yourself: Are you looking to continue with the Day Two model — where workloads go directly to the cloud and bypass classical IT controls and best practices — and then enter operations?